aevilla160/hpc_docs/docs/running_jobs.md

 ##SBATCH --mail-type=ALL  #uncomment the first two lines if you want to receive the email notifications
 #SBATCH --nodes=1    # request only 1 node
 #SBATCH --partition test      # this job will be submitted to test queue
+#SBATCH --mem=96G #this job is asked for 96G of total memory, use 0 if you want to use entire node memory
 #SBATCH --time=0-00:15:00 # 15 minute
 #SBATCH --ntasks-per-node=56 # this job requests for 56 cores on a node
 #SBATCH --output=my_%j.stdout    # standard output will be redirected to this file